elarevs/Bill-for-Friends/README.md

 ## About Application

-*Share the score with your friends honestly!
+*Share the bill with your friends honestly!
 Add a tip to the bill?
 It's up to you to decide.*

 ## Stack